mbodiai/embodied-agents/README.md

 ### Motor Agent

 [Motor Agent](mbodied/agents/motion/motor_agent.py) is similar to Language Agent but instead of returning a string, it always returns a `Motion`.
-Motor Agent is generally powered by robotic transformer models, i.e. OpenVLA, RT1, Octo, etc.
+Motor Agent is generally powered by robotic transformer models, e.g., OpenVLA, RT1, Octo, etc.
-Some small model, like RT1, can run on edge devices.
+Some small models, like RT1, can run on edge devices.
 However, some, like OpenVLA, may be challenging to run without quantization.
 See [OpenVLA Agent](mbodied/agents/motion/openvla_agent.py) and an [example OpenVLA server](examples/servers/gradio_example_openvla.py)

 ### Sensory Agent